3rd Avenue West & 2nd Street (NW corner) | Architect: Unknown | Built: 1870 | Moved ca. 1893

 215 North 3rd Avenue West | Architects: Weary & Kramer | Built: 1893 | Lost: 1968

-The Reverend Harvey Webb arrived in Duluth in October 1869 and began conducting Methodist church services at the town of Portland’s schoolhouse on Superior Street at Third Avenue East.
+The Reverend Harvey Webb arrived in Duluth in October 1869 and began conducting Methodist church services at the town of Portland’s schoolhouse.
 In 1870 his congregation—officially Duluth’s First Methodist Episcopal Church—accepted a loan from Jay Cooke’s Western Land Association and built their first church building, a wood-frame structure with Gothic details, at the northwest corner of Third Avenue West and Second Street.
-The Panic of 1873, caused by Cooke’s own monetary collapse, took a heavy toll on both Duluth and the church: Many of its members ran businesses financed by Cooke, and his failure meant theirs as well.
-In 1882, the church had just eighty-six active members.
+The Financial Panic of 1873, caused by Cooke’s own monetary collapse, took a heavy toll on both Duluth and the church: Many of its members ran businesses financed by Cooke, and his failure meant theirs as well.
+In 1882, the church had just eighty-six parishioners.

-Chimes were gifted to the Methodist Church in 1921 by Thomas and George Martin in memory of their mother, Sara Jane Martin.
+Brothers Thomas and George Martin, who owned a railway supply company, gifted chimes to the church in 1921 in memory of their mother, Sara Jane Martin.
 Forged of Lake Superior copper, the chimes’ ten bells weighed from 200 to 1,800 pounds each.
-They could be heard a mile away and rang every Sunday for services, each day at noon, and on national holidays — but never at funerals, as the Martins had stipulated.
+They could be heard a mile away and rang every Sunday for services, each day at noon, and on national holidays—but never for funerals, as the Martins had stipulated.
 The chimes fell silent in 1966 when the congregation moved to a new First United Methodist Church.
 The parish then sold the chimes and the 1893 church.
 In 1969 the building was demolished to make room for a parking lot for St. Mary’s Hospital.